Take Me To:

 Trust me, after you’re halfway in, you won’t put this book down for dinner.
 Published in mid-2018, Bad Blood is a compulsively readable account of Theranos Inc., a Silicon Valley unicorn that truly was a fairy tale.
 Its charismatic young founder persuaded an A-list of wealthy people to invest hundreds of millions of dollars on a pipe dream: her spurious claim that a small, portable machine could accurately, speedily diagnose hundreds of diseases from a drop of blood.

 At one point Theranos was worth $9 billion, and its founder, Elizabeth Holmes, a Stanford University dropout with no medical or scientific training, was briefly worth more than $4.6 billion.
-She was hailed as the next Steve Jobs, Bill Gates, and Mark Zuckerberg all rolled into one; in a nod to her hero Jobs, she even wore the same brand of black turtleneck sweaters that Jobs wore, and, like Jobs, she got around Palo Alto in a black chauffeur-driven Audi sedan lacking license plates.
+She was hailed as the next Steve Jobs, Bill Gates, and Mark Zuckerberg all rolled into one; in a nod to her hero Jobs, she even wore the same brand of black turtleneck sweaters that Jobs wore, and she got around Palo Alto in a black Audi sedan lacking license plates, only hers came with a chauffeur.
 Still in her 20s, she had a private Gulfstream jet at her disposal, she never went anywhere without a security detail, and her face was on the cover of national magazines.

 What they all missed was the sad reality: that her claims were flimsy, unscientific, inconsistent, and outright false.
 The warning signs were all around, beginning with the simple fact that the board of directors lacked anyone with medical or scientific training or legitimacy.
 Carreyrou is the Pulitzer Prize-winning investigative reporter for The Wall Street Journal who broke the story, and his reporting is detailed and thorough.
 Still, I suspect we haven’t yet heard the whole story, which will likely take months if not years of litigation and polemics.
 For now, we have one helluva good start.
 I can’t wait for the forthcoming movie, which will star Jennifer Lawrence as Holmes.
 (Here is a 60 Minutes segment from September 2018 on the company and the book.)